viviRbi/vyNote/readme.md

 17. List some stereotype annotations.
 What are the differences between these?

-18. How would you declare which HTTP requests you’d like a controller to process?
+18. How would you declare which HTTP requests youÂ’d like a controller to process?

 19. What is the difference between @RequestMapping and @GetMapping?